We’ll increase conversions by

 4. Optimize the search bar

-Visitors use the search bar a lot on mobile.
-It’s the quickest way for users to find a product.
+Mobile visitors use the search bar a lot on mobile.
+It’s the quickest way for mobile users to find a product.

 So have a robust search engine that:

 Don’t underestimate the power of a highly optimized search engine.
 It encourages people to stay on your site.
-The longer they spend time engaging with you, the better it is for conversions.
+The longer they spend time engaging with you, the better it is for conversions and tempting for them to click that mobile checkout button.

 5. Give users the option to finish on desktop

-Buying on desktop gives customers a sense of security that mobile phones don’t.
+Buying on a desktop gives customers a sense of security that mobile phones and mobile apps don’t.
 Perhaps at some point, the market will mature and mobile purchases will become mainstream.
 But for now, a lot of people still hesitate to use their phones for online commerce.

 But that doesn’t mean you can’t get your share of the pie.

-Keep them in your ecosystem by giving them the option to finish on desktop.
+Keep your mobile users in your ecosystem by giving them the option to finish on desktop.
 They can add their items to the cart through mobile but then pay in the comfort of their desktop devices.

 And this is what it all boils down to